A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 The cost will depend on what damage was done.

-A new impeller, if it was damaged, can cost $100 to $400.
+New impeller, if it was damaged, will run you $100 to $400.

 If you plan on doing it yourself, you’ll need the impeller removal tool along with the mechanic set of tools to take the pump apart.

-After all is said and done, you could see anywhere from $400 to $1000 to fix a jet ski after sucking stuff up at a repair shop.
+After all is said and done, you could see anywhere from $400 to $1000 to fix a jet ski after sucking debris up at a repair shop.
 It could be more or less depending on many factors, but this is only to give you an idea.

-Jet Ski Won’t Take Off Or Is Sluggish
+Won’t Take Off Or Is Sluggish

 I have a post here that can help you with that.